Protection of personal data (GDPR)

 When can you use personal data?

 You need a good reason to use personal data.
+The GDPR lists 6 of these reasons: the 6 legal bases.
 A good reason is, for example, when your client or employee has given their consent.
 You can also use the information if it is necessary to carry out a service.
 For instance if you need a customer’s address to deliver goods.

 Special categories of personal data

 There are more restrictions regarding special categories of personal data.
 This means data that is sensitive.
-This may be data about a person’s health, political opinions or trade-union membership.
+This may be data about a person’s health, political opinions, or trade-union membership.
 You are not allowed to use these data, unless you have legal grounds for it.
 For any data from the special category, additional safeguards must be put in place to protect it.
+This also applies to data related to criminal offences

 Keeping personal data safe

-You have a duty to protect any personal data you collect and store.
-This means:
+You have a duty to take measures to protect any personal data you collect and store.
+Pay attention to the following matters in your privacy policy:

 • You are not allowed to collect or keep more personal data than strictly necessary.